xdbsoft/xdbsoft.github.io/content/about.md

 I then discovered the web and javascript (at a time when neither Google nor jQuery existed).
 I studied aeronautics and computer science at ENAC (French Civil Aviation University).

 Thanks to side projects or regular job, I learned fantastic technologies, such as SQLite, PostgreSQL, C++, Go, ReactJS, ...
-I used them in various contexts, such as aeronautical data management, cartography, accounting, data vizualisation.
+I used them in various contexts, such as aeronautical data management, cartography, accounting, data visualization.

 I was brought to contribute to projects such as: